clayamakita/missing_data_vehicles_collisions/README.md

 # Project from Dataquest: Working with Missing Data

-In this mission from the Dataquest platform, the goal is to learn the basics on how to handle missing data without having to drop rows and columns.
+In this mission from the Dataquest platform, the main goal is to learn the basics on how to handle missing data without having to drop rows and columns.
+The techniques used include:

+- imputation: filling in a missing value with a replacement value
+  - verification of totals through the sum of the individual columns
+  - most common value in a column
+  - placeholder (ex: Unknown)
+  - supplemental data which correlates with part of the actual data set
+- plotting the missing values (ex: with a heatmap, for example): to understand visually how the missing values are distributed
+- correlating missing values: to find out if there's any pattern among the missing values.

 The given dataset is comprised of vehicle collisions in New York City and published on the [NYC OpenData website](https://data.cityofnewyork.us/Public-Safety/NYPD-Motor-Vehicle-Collisions/h9gi-nx95).
 We'll work with an extract of the full data: crashes from the year 2018.
 Several modifications were made to the data for teaching purposes, including randomly sampling the data to reduce its size.